 Aims and long-term objectives of the research

 The research program of the Liver Immunology Group aims to gain novel insights into the relationship between the liver and the immune system.
 The ultimate goal of our work is to develop new treatments and strategies to prevent, slow down, or stop the progression of chronic liver disease, and improve the life of transplant patients by enhancing the survival of organ grafts using strategies that allow the minimal use of immunosuppressive agents.

-The Liver Immunology Group uses unique transgenic mouse models, advanced imaging technology, and flow cytometry to dissect mechanisms regulating the balance between tolerance and immunity in the liver, and how T cells interact with and are instructed by hepatic cells in both healthy and diseased or transplanted liver.
-This research is important in transplantation, malaria and chronic hepatitis B and C virus (HBV and HCV) infections.
+The Liver Immunology Group uses unique transgenic mouse models, advanced imaging, and multiparameter flow cytometry technologies to dissect the mechanisms regulating the balance between tolerance and immunity in the liver, by determining how T cells interact with and are instructed by hepatic cells in healthy, diseased, and transplanted liver.
+The group also investigates the role of liver macrophages in maintaining homeostasis, and in regulating inflammation in clinically relevant liver diseases.